Zydeco Louisiana Iris Garden

 Louisiana Iris Growing Tips and Culture

-The garden culture of Louisiana irises is fairly simple.
+The general garden culture of Louisiana irises is fairly simple.
 While these irises do have a few preferences, they are not difficult to satisfy.

 General Location

-The low and wetland origins of the wild species should not imply that Louisiana irises require aquatic culture.
+The low and wetland origins of the native species should not imply that Louisiana irises require aquatic culture.
 They do love water and thrive in ponds and boggy settings, but Louisianas also grow and bloom exceedingly well in typical garden beds.
 These irises should not be allowed to dry out during periods of drought, however.
 They will stay green and grow through hot weather only with ample moisture.

 Louisiana irises should be grown in half to full sun.
 Less than a half day of sun will diminish bloom.
 It is highly advisable to avoid close competition with large trees or plants with extensive root systems that would use most of the soil moisture.
+In hot climates, unless the irises are in ample water, full sun may stress the plants at certain times of the year.

 Louisiana irises can be mixed with most smaller ornamental plants.
 They also can be grown in beds consisting entirely of irises, although iris-only beds may not be as attractive in late summer as the foliage begins to die back in preparation for the new growth cycle that begins in the fall.
+Any yellowed foliage can and should be removed to improve appearance and encourage new growth.

 Soil Conditions and Preparation

 An acid soil is often recommended for Louisiana irises, but this is not necessary.
 Soils in much of the Gulf Coast are acid, but some areas, such as parts of New Orleans and the Mississippi River flood plain, may be neutral or a bit alkaline.
-Since Louisiana irises were found in the wild in these areas, they had to be happy with natural conditions.
-Louisiana irises grown in very alkaline soils, such as in some Western states, will exhibit yellow leaves and stunted growth.
+Since Louisiana irises were found in the wild in these areas, they had to be happy with the natural conditions.
+However, Louisiana irises grown in very alkaline soils, such as in some Western states, will exhibit yellow leaves and stunted growth.
 There has been no systematic test of the limits of tolerance in an acid or alkaline direction, but experience in the 6.5 to just over 7.2 range has produced excellent results.

 Irises need a soil high in fertility and organic matter.
 Finely ground pine bark, composted oak and other leaves or rotted manure, for example, are excellent additions that should be worked into the soil when beds are made.

-If the soil has a clay texture, adding some sand may be helpful.
-Although these irises in the wild may be found in clayey muck, a loose and friable soil is helpful in promoting growth and bloom in garden conditions.
 If the irises are grown in water instead of a garden bed, there are other factors to consider.
 With any container placed in a pond, a soil too light may tend to float away.
 Store-bought soils and amendments, unless designed for aquatic culture, may not be well adapted for pots immersed in water, and a heavier soil is advised.
 In water culture where the appearance of the water is not an issue, such as in natural ponds or large containers not intended to fit into a naturalistic pond setting, a wide variety of soil types seem to work well, from nearly soil-less mixes to typical garden soil.

 Planting and Dividing

-Transplanting immediately after bloom is not recommended.
+Timing.
+Consistent with irises' growth cycle, the best time to plant and divide Louisiana irises along the Gulf Coast is mid-to-late August, September, October, not long after the period of new growth has begun.
+Irises planted later than November are not likely to become well enough established to reach normal size and bloom in the spring.In cold climates, fall planting is also recommended, but early enough to let them establish before the coldest weather.
+August and September are the preferred months.Transplanting immediately after bloom is not recommended.
 The hot weather following closely upon the bloom season will stress the plants, and little growth or even an early dormant period may result.
 The longer into the season foliage growth can be continued, the better the chances of good bloom the next year, because the plants have a greater opportunity to grow larger rhizomes to support bloom.
 If it is necessary to transplant after bloom, be sure to supply extra water.
 Alternatively, hold the irises over in water, or in pots set in shallow water and partial shade, until new growth has resumed or until the fall planting season.
+Growers in such warm climates in South Florida report that Louisianas can be divided at any time of the year.

 Placement.
 Irises should be planted with about ½ to 3/4 inch of soil covering the rhizome and, ideally, 1-2 inches of mulch over the soil.
 Planted about 12 inches apart, Louisiana irises can be left in place 3-4 years and will form clumps.
 Every several years, it is helpful to dig and divide the irises, thinning them out and replenishing the soil with organic matter as if preparing new beds.